 Requesting a certificate

-Internet: processing time is up to 5 days.
+Internet: processing time is up to 5 days, plus up to three days’ postage time.
+If you live abroad, the processing time is up to four weeks.
 To complete an online request for a birth, marriage or death certificate you must:

-- Complete the online certificate application (in Dutch only).
+- Complete the online certificate application (in Dutch)

-- Make a light, clear scan of your photo ID.
+- If you are not registered as living in Amsterdam, include a light, clear scan of your photo ID

-- State your full name and mailing address.
+- State your full name, date of birth and mailing address.

-- State the date and/or year of birth, marriage or death.
+- If requesting a marriage or death certificate, state the date of the marriage or death.

 - State the reason for the request.

 - Include a photocopy of your photo identification (ie driving licence, passport).